 Addition from R. C., Cointrin (Switzerland):

-I have 2 strong disc magnets, that like to hook up.
-Getting them apart is rather difficult.
+I have 2 strong S-35-05-N disc magnets, that like to link up.
+Separating them is rather difficult.
 I use two tin cans as leverage.
 First, I place the magnets between the tin cans.

 Separating ring magnets